swnesbitt/starter-academic/content/authors/Briana-Bragg/_index.md

 ---
 # Display name
-title: "Xiuqi Luo"
+title: "Briana Bragg"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "xiuqi-luo"
+- "Briana-Bragg"

 # Is this the primary user of the site?
 superuser: false